Tragedy strikes Uthongathi FC as acting chairman Chamane is shot dead | Goal.com

 National First Division (NFD) side Uthongathi FC are mourning the death of their acting chairman Sthembiso Chamane.

-Chamane was gunned down in Tongaat, KwaZulu Natal on Thursday night while driving home.
+Chamane was driving home when he was shot in Tongaat, KwaZulu-Natal on Thursday night.

-According to club's director Nkosinathi Chili, Chamane was stopped by armed men with AK47 who then shot him repeatedly.
+According to the club's director Nkosinathi Chili, Chamane was stopped by armed men with AK47's who then shot him repeatedly.

 The acting chairman was declared dead even before he could get to the hospital.

-Uthongathi have now lost two chairmen in just over two years after Nicholas Mkhize was also gunned down in September 2018.
+Uthongathi have now lost two chairmen in just over two years after Nicholas Mkhize was also shot in September 2018.

 At the time, Mkhize had just stepped out of the club's meeting to discuss plans for the 2018-19 season.

-And Chili feels this whole thing is a plot against the club's hierarchy, saying they do not know who could be next.
+Chili feels there is a plot against the club's hierarchy, saying they do not know who could be next.

 "We are shocked and we don’t know what we did wrong," said Chili.